johncrook-davies/sailing/buoyage.md

 * Colour: Yellow
 * Lights:
   - Yellow or orange (usually quite feeble)
-  - Any flash other than the ones used of the other buoys, could be FI(4), 1+something etc.
+  - Any flash other than the white flashes used by the other buoys, could be FI(4), 1+something etc.
 ### Emergency wreck buoy
 * Marks a new wreck
 * Shape: Cross top mark
-* Colour: Blue and yellow
+* Colour: Blue and yellow (BU.Y)
 * Light: On for 1s in blue, off for half a second, on for 1s in yellow, off for half a second
 ### Preferred channel markers
 * Where a channel splits it marks the preferred route.
 You can take the other one as well but the other channel is better.
+Colour denends on where the channel is, not where you leave it (as for lateral markers)
-  - Starboard: Port channel is the preferred route
+  - Port: Port channel is the preferred route
-  - Port: Starboard channel is the preferred route
+  - Starboard: Starboard channel is the preferred route
 * Lights:
-  - Starboard: Green 2+1
+  - Port: Green 2+1
-  - Port: Red 2+1
+  - Starboard: Red 2+1
 * Shape:
-  - Starboard: Triangle top mark
+  - Port: Triangle top mark
-  - Port: Flat top mark
+  - Starboard: Flat top mark
 * Colour:
+  - Port:
+    - For IALA A: Green, red then green (GRG)
+    - For IALA B: Red, green then red (RGR)
   - Starboard:
-    - For IALA A: Green, red then green
-    - For IALA B: Red, green then red
-  - Port:
-    - For IALA A: Red, green then red
+    - For IALA A: Red, green then red (RGR)
-    - For IALA B: Green, red then green
+    - For IALA B: Green, red then green (GRG)
 ### Other Notes
 - the Reed's skippers handbook is a good book to have to be able to identify buoys and a range of other useful stuff